 HACFM has received approval and uses site-based waitlists in accordance with HACFM's Annual Plan and any updates submitted in compliance with the Quality Housing and Work Responsibility Act of 1998.
-HACFM has combined the waiting list for the Family PH developments, the Senior developments will maintain separate Site Based Waitlists.

 HACFM offers a system of site-based waitlists.
 Applicants may choose on which site-based waitlist they wish to be placed.